 Let’s go through a number of more and less common breastfeeding positions and when to use them.

 Breast milk is the best source of nutrition for babies, from the time they’re born up until they turn 6 months of age.
 It has so many benefits for both mom and child – it’s inexpensive, readily available, safe, and natural.
-It’s packed full of nutrients and substances that protect the gut, fight against common microorganisms, provide essential nutrition, and help promote growth and proper neurodevelopment.
+It’s packed full of nutrients and substances that protect the gut, fights against common microorganisms, provide essential nutrition, and help promote growth and proper neurodevelopment.
 Indeed, studies show that babies who breastfeed for at least 6 months are less likely to develop neurodevelopmental conditions, such as attention-deficit/hyperactivity disorder (ADHD) and autism spectrum disorder (ASD).

 While it’s quite natural to provide your newborn with breast milk, a lot of moms end up having breastfeeding issues.
 It could be because of different things – the amount of milk, the breastfeeding position, or even the latch.

-This article was written to help moms find that perfect position to comfortably breastfeed their little one.
+This article was written to help moms find that perfect position to comfortably breastfeed their little ones.
 After all, breastfeeding takes up so many hours of the day.
 Using the right breastfeeding positions will make the process easier, letting you and your baby focus and enjoy your special time together.

 Why is the breastfeeding position important?